PauloRenato21/PauloRenato21/README.md

 **About me**

-I am a student:man_student: of programming in the technical:man_technologist: course of Senai MG **Technician in computer science for Internet**.
+I am a beginner programmer:man_technologist: who is looking for more knowledge in the area of programming, and to improve myself in the programming languages that I have knowledge of:

-Welcome:vulcan_salute:
+Welcome :vulcan_salute: